Best practices to avoid rate limiting

 No, we don't provide a rate-limit endpoint.

-However, we do provide the following response headers that you can use to confirm the account's current rate limit and monitor the number of requests remaining in the current minute:
+However, you can use the following response headers to monitor your account's rate limit and the number of requests remaining for the current minute:

 X-Rate-Limit: 700X-Rate-Limit-Remaining: 699